The Problem

 First, open your header.php file and copy and paste its contents into a new file.
 Name this new file “headerwithnofeaturedslider.php” or whatever is more semantic to you.
 Make sure you remove the offending featured slider portion (or include/remove what you want from this version of the header).
 Save and upload this new header file to your site.

 Now you have two headers; you could easily make another, and another, and so on.
-Next we need to call them to appear on the pages in Wordpress.
+Next we need to call them to appear on the pages in WordPress.
 In my case, I wanted to include the “headerslider.php” only on my home page and a unique header on my blog Every other page would load the normal header.
 So in my index.php file I replace the normal header tag with to include the new header file we created, like so:

 What we have here is a code snippet that will load any of three headers depending on the page template used.